CRPropa/CRPropa3/README.md

 Installation instructions and documentation are found on the [wiki page](https://github.com/CRPropa/CRPropa3/wiki).

 ## Support
-If you encounter any problems during installation or when running CRPropa, please use the [ticket system](https://github.com/CRPropa/CRPropa3/issues).
+If you have general questions or encounter any problems during installation or when running CRPropa, please use the [ticket system](https://github.com/CRPropa/CRPropa3/issues).
-In case of general questions please send an email to our [support address](mailto:crpropa-support@desy.de).